oracle/oci-python-sdk/examples/usage_reports_to_adw/step_by_step_inst_by_marketplace.md

      If you choose Free Tier and the Stack failed, please edit the stack, remove the free tier and Apply it again

-   * Passwords - Must be a minimum 12 characters, contain at least one uppercase letter, one lowercase letter, one number, no special characters allowed.
+   * Passwords - Must be a minimum 12 characters, contain at least one uppercase letter, one lowercase letter, one number, and one Hash allowed.

 ```